Think Twice Before Visiting These Dangerous South American Destinations

 The Death Road in Bolivia

 While many of the other locations we've discussed are no-go areas due to political unrest, organized crime, or higher-than-average homicide rates, this particular destination has its infrastructure to blame.
 Near the Cumbre Pass in Bolivia lies one of the most treacherous roads in the entire world.
-Aptly dubbed Camino de la Muerte, aka Death Road, the beaten path is a high-altitude combination of stomach-churning bends and sheer drops.
-Nothing stands between the mountainous road with drops of over 1,000 feet, meaning accidents seldom end well for travelers.
+Aptly dubbed "Camino de la Muerte," aka Death Road, the beaten path is a high-altitude combination of stomach-churning bends and narrow roads.
+Nothing stands between the road and its sheer cliffs, with drops of over 1,000 feet, meaning accidents seldom end well for travelers.

 Advertisement

 Despite being dubbed the world's most dangerous road by the Inter-American Development Bank, it's become somewhat of a magnet for thrill-seekers wanting to see just how close to the edge they can get.
 Though the views are undeniably breathtaking and otherworldly, getting the perfect photo can come at much too high a price.
-Around 200 people die on Death Road every year, making it one of the most macabre places in the region.
+Around 200 people die on the Death Road every year, making it one of the most macabre places in the region.

 Advertisement